Passwordless Authentication with Microsoft Entra ID

 Why Passwordless?

-Going passwordless is a practical and safe way to manage your identity in today’s environment.
+In today’s world, a passwordless approach will help safeguard against malicious attacks providing a practical and safe way to manage identity data in an organization.

 This authenticates users to their account with factors that can be difficult to steal & replicate such as items that a user might own (ex.
 Mobile device/security key) and characteristics part of the user (ex.biometrics)